 Rebecca Denniss, Contributor

-Rebecca Denniss has an MSc in cognitive neuroscience and is currently a doctoral researcher at Sheffield Hallam University in the UK investigating the potential for micronutrient interventions to improve cognition following traumatic brain injury.
-Rebecca is also an associate lecturer at the university teaching psychology, neuropathology and cognitive neuroscience at undergraduate and Masters level.
+Rebecca Denniss has an MSc in cognitive neuroscience and is currently a doctoral researcher at Sheffield Hallam University in the UK, under the supervision of Dr. Lynne Barker, Dr. Catherine Day, and Dr. Paul Richardson.
+Rebecca is investigating the potential for micronutrient interventions to improve cognition following traumatic brain injury.
+She is also an associate lecturer at the university teaching psychology, neuropathology and cognitive neuroscience at undergraduate and Masters level.
 Previously Rebecca worked as an assistant psychologist in a neuro-rehabilitation unit developing cognitive rehabilitation strategies for individuals with acquired and traumatic brain injuries.

 Rebecca’s main research focus is to improve the long-term outcomes for those with traumatic brain injuries in a number of ways:

 Better understanding of brain changes following injury.

 The role of diet and supplementation in ameliorating damaging effects of the secondary biochemical cascade following head injury.